Frequently asked questions (FAQ): drug-induced deaths in Europe

 - What does a study in Finland tell us about improving overdose prevention for young people?

-- What interventions are available in prisons?
+- What interventions are available in prisons for reducing drug-induced deaths?

 Methodology

-The national focal points and their experts in the 27 EU Member States, Norway and Türkiye report data annually to the EUDA through standard tables and workbooks.
+The Reitox national focal points and their experts in the 27 EU Member States, Norway and Türkiye report data annually to the EUDA through standard tables and workbooks.
 The annual Statistical Bulletin contains the most recent available data on the drug situation in Europe provided by the EU Member States, Norway and Türkiye.
 These data sets underpin the analysis presented in the European Drug Report.
 This section provides information on the methods, sources and definitions used to monitor drug-induced deaths in Europe, as well as the strengths and limitations of the surveillance in place.
 This section also provides methods and references to recently published findings on the overall mortality – due to drug-induced deaths and other causes – among people who use drugs.

-- Where do the data come from?
+- Where do the data on drug-induced deaths come from?

-- What cases are included?
+- What cases are included in drug-induced deaths numbers?

 - What is the preferred source of data chosen by the countries for use in EUDA publications?

-- Are the data comparable between countries?
+- Are the drug-induced deaths estimates comparable between countries?

 - How do we measure the overall and the cause-specific mortality rates related to drug use?